 We will need to expend substantial resources for research and development, including costs associated with clinical testing of our product candidates.
-We believe our existing capital resources, including funding we are entitled to receive under our collaboration agreements, will enable us to meet operating needs through at least 2012; however, one or more of our collaboration agreements may terminate, our projected revenue may decrease, or our expenses may increase and that would lead to our capital being consumed significantly before such time.
-Our expenses may increase for many reasons, including for expenses in connection with the commercial launch of our products, for expenses related to new clinical trials testing rilonacept or VEGF Trap-Eye, or for the potential requirement for us to fund 20% of Phase 3 clinical trial costs for any of our antibody product candidates pursuant to the terms of our collaboration with sanofiaventis.
+We believe our existing capital resources, including funding we are entitled to receive under our collaboration agreements and our non-exclusive license agreement with Astellas, will enable us to meet operating needs through at least 2013; however, one or more of our VelocImmune® licenses or collaboration agreements may terminate, our projected revenue may decrease, or our expenses may increase and that would lead to our capital being consumed significantly before such time.
+Our expenses may increase for many reasons, including for expenses in connection with the commercial launch of our products, for expenses related to new clinical trials testing ARCALYST® or VEGF Trap-Eye, or for the potential requirement for us to fund 20% of Phase 3 clinical trial costs for any of our antibody product candidates pursuant to the terms of our collaboration with sanofi-aventis.